sbchengyiwei/Vicky_Blog/BST/Binary Search Tree.md

 ### 1.2 Pros and Use cases:

 - The order of nodes in a BST means that each comparison skips about half of the remaining tree, so the whole lookup takes [time proportional to](https://en.wikipedia.org/wiki/Time_complexity) the [binary logarithm](https://en.wikipedia.org/wiki/Binary_logarithm) of the number of items stored in the tree.
 This is much better than the [linear time](https://en.wikipedia.org/wiki/Linear_time) required to find items by key in an (unsorted) array.
 (But slower than the corresponding operations on [hash tables](https://en.wikipedia.org/wiki/Hash_table).)
 - Binary search trees allow [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) for fast lookup, addition and removal of data items, and can be used to implement [dynamic sets](https://en.wikipedia.org/wiki/Set_(abstract_data_type)) and [lookup tables](https://en.wikipedia.org/wiki/Lookup_table).

+### 1.3 Traversal Way:

+- If we want to print the BST in ascending order or find the Kth Largest node in BST, we must use inorder way to traverse;
+- If we want to determine whether the tree is valid or find a given node, we can just use (doubly) preorder.

 ## 2 Build and Basic Operation